 Not only is it easier than going to the store, it is also cheap– DIRT cheap (a cleaning pun!
 See what I did there?).
 I can clean my whole house (including laundry, toilets, carpets, windows, hands, you name it!) naturally, without harmful or harsh chemicals, for less than $10/month!!

 Here’s the cost breakdown.
 Using just lemon and thieves, you would spend $50/year on oils, and $63/year on supplies.
 That’s just $10.08/month, for EVERYTHING your house will use!!
 Add in a few more oils like peppermint and lavender, occasionally, won’t really raise the cost, since you’ll be using less of the other oils to do so (and having peppermint and lavender on hand is always a good idea anyways, especially if you get frequent headaches like I used to).
+These are also some/all of the items used by Zerorez Jacksonville carpet cleaning services to get the best cleaning result.

 None of these recipes or systems are fancy, so if you’re looking for something that Martha Stewart would make, you’ve come to the wrong place!! 🙂 In the interest of having a life, I want to spend my chore time actually cleaning, not wearing myself out by making the supplies.
 After trial and error, these are what I’ve used to streamline cleaning with essential oils.